 Take a closer look at Hot Flashes, one of the primary symptoms associated with menopause in industrialized countries.
 Although there is no empirical proof of the cause for hot flashes, the following explanation may have merit.

-The GnRH center effectively signals to increase estrogen and progesterone levels.
+- The GnRH centers in the brain effectively signal to increase estrogen and progesterone levels.

 The Midlife Women’s Health Study – a study protocol of a longitudinal prospective study on predictors of menopausal hot flashes.
 Ayelet Ziv-Gal, Rebecca L. Smith, Lisa Gallicchio, Susan R. Miller, Howard A. Zacur, Jodi A. Flaws.
 Womens Midlife Health.
 2017; 3: 4.
 Published online 2017 Aug 17. doi: 10.1186/s40695-017-0024-8 PMCID: PMC6300019